shivsundarbera/Attendance-System-Project-Using-Face-Recognition/README.md

 # Attendance-System-Project-Using-Face-Recognition
 An attendance system plays a very important role in any organization.
 Keeping in view the recent development in software and technological fields, a face recognition based attendance system has been planned.
-This attendance system keeps the face

 ### PREREQUISITES #####
 -----------------------------